When will I receive my order?

 We ship worldwide.
 Our site software will quote the rate before you check out.
 We provide only accurate customs declarations.
 We use USPS primarily, as they are generally the most economical.
-We can ship UPS or DHL.
-We routinely refund any excess shipping >$5USD.
+We can ship UPS or DHL, and will often alert you should those options be much cheaper or faster.

 Do you do overnight shipping?